 A pavement resurfacing project including milling and inlaying the driving lanes and sealing the shoulders of I-335/KTA between mile markers 133.2 and 167.8 began May 21, 2018.
 The Admire Interchange located at mile marker 146 will also be resurfaced as part of the project.
 The majority of this construction is complete with only couple small areas remaining due to work on another KTA construction project.

 Location: I-335/KTA between mile markers 129 and 130.3

 Scheduled Completion: mid-November 2019, weather permitting

-A two-year project involving ten I-335/KTA bridges northwest of Emporia began March 15, 2018.
+A two-year project involving ten I-335/KTA bridges northwest of Emporia resumes March 11, 2019.
 Construction includes re-decking and widening mainline bridges (mile marker 130.360), rehabilitating bridges (mile markers 129.18, 129.71, 129.96) and removing a mainline bridge over an abandoned railroad track (mile marker 130.120).
-Construction on the northbound bridges was completed in 2018 with work on the southbound bridge to occur in 2019.
+Construction on the northbound bridges was completed in 2018 with work on the southbound bridge occurring in 2019.

 Wichita East Kellogg Expansion Project